camirian/phase-2-ros2-isaac-sim-foundations/README.md

-# Phase 2: Core Competencies in ROS 2 & Isaac Sim
+# Phase 2: Core Competencies in ROS 2 & Isaac Sim [COMPLETED]

 This repository documents the hands-on development portion of Phase 2, focusing on mastering core robotics competencies.
 It contains foundational projects demonstrating communication with ROS 2 and control within the NVIDIA Isaac Sim environment.